-LEARNING TASK DESCRIPTION OF LEARNING TASK GROUP/ INDIVIDUAL WEIGHT DUE DATE 1.Reflection on Field II learning + action plan Structured reflection on Field II experiences; creation of action plan for Year 2 and beyond Individual 30% jeudi 11 juillet 2.
-Theory to practice - presentation Students will choose one topic to be approved by Instructor and will share their understanding of the theory to classroom practice links via Powerpoint/Prezi etc. and including interactive elements Individual 30% Présentations jeudi 18 juillet 3.
-Design of unit plan and assessment plan For this assignment, students will design a unit learning plan and assessment plan that demonstrate a solid understanding of the theoretical aspects presented in the course, and of the vision necessary in planning a unit.
-Individual 40% dimanche 21 juillet
+LEARNING TASK DESCRIPTION OF LEARNING TASK GROUP / Individual WEIGHT DUE DATE 1.Reflection on Field II learning + action plan Structured reflection on Field II experiences; creation of action plan for Year 2 and beyond (en français) Individual 30% jeudi 10 juillet 2025 2.
+Theory to practice - presentation Students will choose one topic to be approved by Instructor and will share their understanding of the theory to classroom practice links via Powerpoint/Prezi etc. and including interactive elements (en français) Teams of 2 or 3 30% Présentations jeudi 17 juillet 2025 3 .Design of unit plan and assessment plan For this assignment, students will design a unit learning plan and assessment plan that demonstrate a solid understanding of the theoretical aspects presented in the course, and of the vision necessary in planning a unit. (en français) Individual 40% dimanche 20 juillet 2025